 Researchers and infertility specialists still have a lot of questions about marijuana and male fertility.

 Marijuana continues to pop up in the mainstream consciousness as more and more states allow recreational sales of the drug.
-Locally, Louisiana’s legislature approved marijuana for medicinal-only purposes which went into effect in 2019.
+Locally, Louisiana’s legislature approved the drug for medicinal-only purposes which went into effect in 2019.
 The law allows people with certain medical conditions, such as cancer, seizure disorders, epilepsy, muscular dystrophy and other diseases, to use medicinal-grade marijuana to alleviate symptoms.

-If you are a marijuana user or proponent, this is all good news.
+If you are a user or proponent, this is all good news.
 With increasing legalization, it is likely that more and more patients who use marijuana either medicinally or recreationally will be attempting to have children.

 The American Society for Reproductive Medicine notes that there have been just a few clinical studies conducted on the use of marijuana and fertility.
 And the results seem to be all over the place.

 Most studies suggest that cannabis use has a detrimental impact on male fertility.
-A 2015 Danish study found that Danish men who smoked marijuana more than once a week had lower sperm counts.
+A 2015 Danish study found that Danish men who smoked more than once a week had lower sperm counts.
 From this research, marijuana appears to have negative effects on sperm count, sperm morphology, and sperm motility – all of which are important for getting pregnant.

 In addition, a later study found that marijuana’s active ingredient, THC, can change the structure and development of a sperm’s DNA.
 A particularly concerning study found that a specific gene associated with autism appears to undergo changes in the sperm of men who use marijuana.
 Whether those changes can be passed on to a child remains unknown, but for now, some researchers are warning that men in their childbearing years should consider how weed might impact their fertility and possibly their offspring.